 The eShopOnContainers sample contains a web page that displays sample health check reports, as shown in Figure 8-9.
-This is the simplest watchdog you could have, since all it does is shows the state of the microservices and web applications in eShopOnContainers.
+This is the simplest watchdog you could have since it only shows the state of the microservices and web applications in eShopOnContainers.
 Usually a watchdog also takes actions when it detects unhealthy states.